rumorz-ai/nlp-service/README.md

+# NLP-service: a ready to deploy NLP microservice for CPU inference

 ## Why use an NLP Microservice?

 When deploying an app with NLP features to production, there are many considerations related to deployment: